Raven's Ait

 Raven's Ait is an ait (island) in the Thames between Surbiton, Kingston and Hampton Court Park in the Royal Borough of Kingston upon Thames, London, England, in the reach of the river above Teddington Lock.
 Used as a boating training centre for many years, Raven's Ait is currently privately run as a catering facility and a conference and wedding venue.

 Geography

-Raven's Ait is a Thames ait between Surbiton, Kingston and Hampton Court Park in the Royal Borough of Kingston upon Thames in the centre of the non-tidal reach above Teddington Lock, and immediately below Seething Wells.
+Raven's Ait is in the centre of the non-tidal reach of the Thames above Teddington Lock, and immediately below Seething Wells.

 Access to the island is by ferry from Queen's Promenade on the south bank of the Thames.
 This is adjacent to the Thames Sailing Club and a small area, once a draw dock, used for transporting goods to the area and the former fresh water works to the south.